GabeScott/standard-works-vault/General Conference/1985 April - The Purifying Power of Gethsemane.md

 And truly he was, for while he was hanging on the cross for another three hours, from noon to 3:00 p.m., all the infinite agonies and merciless pains of Gethsemane recurred.

-And, finally, when the atoning agonies had taken their toll—when the victory had been won, when the Son of God had fulfilled the will of his Father in all things—then he said, “It is finished” (John 19:30), and he voluntarily gave up the ghost.
+And, finally, when the atoning agonies had taken their toll—when the victory had been won, when the Son of God had fulfilled the will of his Father in all things—then he said, “It is finished” ([[John 19.30|John 19:30]]), and he voluntarily gave up the ghost.

 As the peace and comfort of a merciful death freed him from the pains and sorrows of mortality, he entered the paradise of God.